Dosing and Administration for KALYDECO® (ivacaftor)1

 Studies have not been conducted in patients with severe hepatic impairment (Child‑Pugh Class C), but exposure is expected to be higher than in patients with moderate hepatic impairment.
 Therefore, use with caution at a reduced dose, in patients aged 6 months or older with severe hepatic impairment after weighing the risks and benefits of treatment.

-Due to variability in maturation of cytochrome (CYP) enzymes involved in ivacaftor metabolism, treatment with KALYDECO is not recommended in patients aged 4 months to less than 6 months with hepatic impairment, unless the benefits outweigh the risks.
+Due to variability in maturation of cytochrome (CYP) enzymes involved in ivacaftor metabolism, treatment with KALYDECO is not recommended in patients aged 1 month to less than 6 months with any level of hepatic impairment.

 Please see dose adjustments for moderate and severe hepatic impairment above